 Hint: keep the removable freezer bowl in your freezer at all times.
 It is useful to always have it handy.
 And it is safe, but do check the manufacturers instructions, in case there are additional instructions for long term storing in the freezer .

-What you should know: The ice cream mix should be COLD, at the moment you pour it in the freezer bowl.
+What you should know: The ice cream mixture must be COLD, at the moment you pour it in the freezer bowl.
 When we say cold, we mean fridge temperature, which is around 4º C ( about 39º F ).

-If your ice cream mix is tepid, or not cool enough, your ice cream machine will not be able to churn it.
+If your ice cream mixture is tepid, or not cool enough, a standard domestic ice cream machine will not be able to churn it.
 The removable freezer bowl will get warm before it has the chance to churn the ice cream, resulting in a sloppy liquid, instead of a fluffy ice cream.

 Before going through the churning process, all ice cream mixes should: